Where Is Susuru Located?

 When we were seated, the server came around multiple times to check if we were ready to order.
 It took us a while to decide what to order since we were a party of six, but the server was very kind and patient.
 My friend's fiancee has food allergies, and even though it can be difficult to handle food allergies, our server helped recommend food to order and spoke to the chef for us.
 I really liked the staff here and have no complaints about the level of service.

 I really enjoyed the atmosphere of Susuru.
 Some restaurants are just awkwardly silent and others are so loud you feel like you need to scream to be heard.
-Susuru had just the right volume for their music, and the restaurant was busy but I wasn't having to yell over 20 people to be heard.
+Susuru had just the right volume for their music.
+The restaurant was busy, but I wasn't having to yell over 20 people to be heard.

 The restaurant was nicely decorated, as well.
 The interior is very beautiful and looks like an authentic Japanese restaurant.
 There was a lot of Japanese art hanging on the walls, and most of the hostesses and servers looked Asian.